Background pattern

 • diarrhea, vomiting,

-Adverse effects of unknown frequency:
+Side effects of unknown frequency:

-5. Conservation of Levonorgestrel Teva
+5. Storage of Levonorgestrel Teva

-Keepthis medicationout of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGREpoint of the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Place the packaging and any unused medicine in the SIGRE collection point at your pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and any unused medicine.
+This will help protect the environment.

 Composition of Levonorgestrel Teva

--The active ingredient is levonorgestrel.
+• The active ingredient is levonorgestrel.
 Each tablet contains 1.5 milligrams of levonorgestrel.

 Levonorgestrel belongs to a group of medicines called emergency contraceptives